Gopalpur, Odisha: Geography and climate

 Gopalpur is located at 19.27°N 84.92°E on the coast of Bay of Bengal, around 160 km south of Paradip and 260 km north of Visakhapatnam.
 It is a natural, deep sea port on the east coast of India.
 Gopalpur lies on a 4 km stretch of barren coast line, with no mangrove or tropical forests.
 The coast line falls in the rain-shadow of the region.
 The climate in the region is tropical wet and dry.
 Temperatures range from 32 degrees in summer to 17 degrees in winter.
 The region receives rainfall in both advance and retreat of the Southwest monsoon.
 Gopalpur has witnessed notable and strong tropical storms in history, including the Super cyclone of 1999 and Cyclone Phailin of 2013, the latter hitting the town directly.

 Politics

-Current MLA from Gopalpur (SC) Assembly Constituency is Pradeep panigrahi of BJD, who won the seat in State elections of 2014 and continuing since 2009.
-Previous MLAs from this seat Trinatha Behera who won this seat in 2004 as INC candidate, Rama Chandra Sethy who won this seat in 2000 as BJD candidate and as JD candidate in 1995 and 1990, and Ghanashyam Behera who won this seat as INC candidate in 1985 and 1977 and as INC(I) candidate in 1980.
+Current MLA from Gopalpur (SC) Assembly Constituency is Pradeep Panigrahi of BJD, who won the seat in State elections of 2014 and continuing since 2009.
+Previous MLAs from this seat was Trinatha Behera who won this seat in 2004 as INC candidate, Rama Chandra Sethy who won here in 2000 as BJD candidate and as JD candidate in 1995 and 1990, and Ghanashyam Behera who won this seat as INC candidate in 1985 and 1977 and as INC(I) candidate in 1980.

 Gopalpur is part of Berhampur (Lok Sabha constituency).